cstrnt/docs/Autocomplete/generators.md

 }
 ```

-When would you want to use this?
+**When would you want to use Filter Term?**

-e.g. in `cd` the user may have typed `~/Desktop/b`
+e.g. For `cd`, the user may have typed `~/Desktop/b`

-- Our trigger function told us to regenerate suggestions as soon as we saw a new forward slash
+- Our trigger function tells us to regenerate suggestions when we see a new `/`
 - Our suggestions show all the folders in the `~/Desktop` directory
-- But as the user types, Fig defaults to filter over the suggestions using `~/Desktop/b` as the search term.
+- As the user types, Fig defaults to filter over the suggestions using `~/Desktop/b` as the search term.
 We only want the search term to be `"b"`

 Here is the function we would write:

 ```java
 filterTerm: (curr) => {
 	if curr.includes("/") {
 		return curr.slice(curr.lastIndexOf("/") + 1)
 	}
 	else return curr
 }
 ```

-Because this use case may be common, we have also defined a string that makes this simpler
+Because this use case may be common, we have also defined a string that makes this simpler.
+Here, we filter by everything to the right of the last occurrence of our filterTerm property.

 ```jsx
 filterTerm: "/"
 ```

-We take the user input string, and take everything to the right of the filterTerm property defined, if it's present

 Finally, if you have multiple generators, Fig will only take into account the very last filterTerm function or string you define.

-the filterTerm fig uses under the hood for file and folder templates is exactly the same as the one in the example just above.
-Therefore, if you want do use multiple generators for an argument, and one of the generators is template suggestions, you should make sure you include the template generator first in the generators array and to define your filterTerm function thereafter (and ideally for it to take into account the forward slashes...).
+Note: If you want to use multiple generators for an argument, and one of the generators is template suggestions, you should make sure to include the template generator first in the generators array and to define your filterTerm function after.